Use this beginners’ guide to public relations to ace your next PR campaign

 2) Press releases

-When media outlets write about a company.
-It gives potential customers and investors a chance to see that the company exists in the market for a reason.
+When media outlets write about a company, it gives potential customers and investors a chance to see that the company exists in the market for a reason.
 Another objective of a press release is to gain referral traffic; the more traffic a media outlet has, the higher the potential is for customers to read about a specific brand.
 Finally, press releases are another great way to increase backlinks through earned media and guest posting, effectively combining PR and SEO.

 3) Media pitches

-A media pitch is how companies and startups promote information about their products and services to journalists, bloggers, and other media outlets that influence their industry.
+A media pitch is how companies and startups promote information about their products and services to journalists, bloggers, and other media outlets in their industry.
 The purpose is to get press coverage, brand mentions, and exposure for the business.
 Media pitching is so important that if a company/startup gets media coverage from the right publications, it can raise awareness and grow.

 4) Influencer PR